cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

         self.mock_email_client.send_slack_message.assert_called_once()
 ```

-9. Should relies on number of covered behavior instead of executed line of code
+9. Should relies on the number of covered behaviors instead of executed lines of code

 As you can see, the coverage metrics don't guarantee that the underlying code is tested, only that it has been executed at some point.